Ethra8/history_beyond_myth/README.md

 ## Project Goal
   1. The project is aimed at providing the user with curious coincidences between academically recognised historic facts stated in well-preserved manuscripts from the early middle Ages and academic studies, and a well-known myth such as the Arthurian cycle from the so-called Matter of Britain.
   2. Members can share any findings of their own, which might contribute to this ever-ongoing historical investigation.
-  3. Members are informed of interesting events related to history from the early middle ages, and/or myths around Europe, and can eventually build social networks with shared interests.
+  3. Members are informed through our monthly newsletter of interesting cultural and social events related to history from the early middle ages, and/or myths around Europe, and can eventually build social networks with shared interests.
   4. Members can participate in organised visits, scheduled once in a while, to places that hold these curious coincidences between history and myth.

 ## User Stories